 Another useful feature of the configuration management module is to identify custom changes done in configuration files and display them for review in an easy-to-read output format, showing inserted, changed or removed configuration parameters.
 In this example, our simple (miniONE-based) deployment has just very few customizations to the base OpenNebula shipped configuration files, but here you have them nicely presented:

 We’ve invested a substantial amount of time and resources to produce this first version of OneScape, so we really hope our users will enjoy this new tools and will now find OpenNebula even simpler to manage!
 Read more about how to get and use OneScape in the dedicated documentation section.
-And don’t forget to send us your feed-back via the OpenNebula’s Enterprise Support Portal, the comments section (below), GitHub, or the Community Forum! 😉
+And don’t forget to send us your feedback via OpenNebula’s Customer Portal! 😉